araobp/parking/README.md

 ####Do I need MQTT?
 No, I don't. alprd/beanstalkd and nodejs-based REST server (app.js) suffice for the time being.

-Note that MQTT server can be SPOF.
+I just use MQTT for IoT management, since AWS provides MQTT-based device management features.

 ####Do I need MongoDB?
 No, I don't.
 I prefer Cassandra over MongoDB.
+Cassandra is goot at write-intensive operations and scales out horizontally, thus suitable for this system.

 ####Do I need AWS DynamoDB and Lambda?
 No, I don't.
 The combination of "beanstalkd - app.js(node.js/express) - Cassandra" is much simplar and cheaper than those of AWS.
 I can even create a cluster of Cassandra with multiple Raspberry Pi 3.
 In near future, I will try that.

 ####Do I need an IOT framework/platform?
 No, I don't.
-It's a lot easier and faster to develop an IOT system based on MEAN stack with your preferred SQL/NoSQL rather than a heavy-weight framework/platform.
+It's a lot easier and faster to develop an IOT system based on MEAN stack with your preferred SQL/NoSQL rather than a heavy-weight framework/platform -- maybe, it depends on your requirements.